- Home

 6. Drink green tea

-For more information, check out our articles; The health benefits of 9 different types of tea and 10 health benefits of matcha and how to add it to your diet.
+For more information, check out our articles: The health benefits of 9 different types of tea and 10 health benefits of matcha and how to add it to your diet.

 7. Look to the Mediterranean diet for inspiration

-This means that taking a healthy approach to your entire diet is the most effective route.
+Longevity is influenced by our whole diet, not just occasional healthy habits.
+This means taking a healthy approach to your entire diet is the most effective route for boosting longevity.
 For example, you can’t expect to reap the benefits of adding more nuts and seeds to your diet if you’re eating processed foods the rest of the time.

-If you’re looking for guidance on how to combine the tips laid out above, the Mediterranean diet – which remains one of the most championed examples of eating for a longer, healthier life – is a good place to start.
+If you’re looking for guidance on how to combine the tips laid out above, the Mediterranean diet – one of the most championed examples of eating for a longer, healthier life – is a good place to start.

 Olive oil, which is a staple in the Mediterranean diet, is full of health-promoting compounds.
 This study of over 7,000 people found that each 10g increase in consumption of extra-virgin olive oil per day was linked with a 7% lower risk of early death.